CahidArda/prisonner-s-dilemma-strategy-evolution/README.md

 ###### Graph 9
 ![](./previous_results/_graphs/t1.png)

-When I increased the noise (probability of making a mistake), all agents evolved to uncooperative agents.
+When I increased the noise (probability of making a mistake), all agents evolved to uncooperative agents:

 ###### Graph 10
 ![](./previous_results/_graphs/t2.png)